robertpsoane/robertpsoane.github.io/contact.markdown

 <div class="container">
     <div class="row">
-    If you would like to get in touch with me, please feel free to connect via any of my social links and I will endeaver to get back to you ASAP.
+    If you would like to get in touch with me, please feel free to connect via any of my social links and I will endeavor to get back to you ASAP.
     </div>
     <div class="row">
     <br />